Method for SOFI-based spatial super-resolution in nanosensing with blinking emitters: Numerical modeling

+The {first} modeled object includes equidistant fluorescent probes in $8\times 8$ grid with the step $d = 0.266 d_\text{R}$ (Fig.~\ref{fig:maps-blurred}) or $0.532 d_R$ (Figs.~\ref{fig:maps-resolved} and \ref{fig:maps-linear-resolved}), where $d_\text{R}$ is the Rayleigh resolution limit of the microscope for classical incoherent-light imaging. {The mean photon numbers correspond to the high-brightness regime.
+We take $\langle N \rangle = 1 \times 10^4$ photons per emitter per frame for Figs.~\ref{fig:maps-resolved} and \ref{fig:maps-linear-resolved}.
+For the case of large blurring (Fig.~\ref{fig:maps-blurred}), the SNR reduction caused by the increase of the emitters number in the PSF spot (see Subsection~\ref{subsec:SOFI limitations}) is compensated by higher brightness: we assume $\langle N \rangle = 4\times 10^4$ photons per emitter per frame.}

+For the model samples, presented in Figs.~\ref{fig:maps-blurred}(a) and \ref{fig:maps-resolved}(a), each emitter is assigned the value $\theta_k = \pm 1$ of the sensed parameter $\theta$.
+The modeled spatial distribution of the parameter $\theta$ has been chosen so that sensing of features with different spatial scale can be analyzed (the sample resembles a resolution target in imaging).
+The sample in Fig.~\ref{fig:maps-linear-resolved}(a) is intended for demonstration of continuous-parameter sensing: the parameter $\theta$ changes linearly along $x$ direction from $\theta = - 1$ for the left border to $\theta = + 1$ for the right border or vice versa (the direction is alternating for rows of emitters).

-Figs.~\ref{fig:maps-blurred} and \ref{fig:maps-resolved} show the modeling results for the cases of sub-Rayleigh and relatively well-resolved imaging with sensing respectively.
+Figs.~\ref{fig:maps-blurred}, \ref{fig:maps-resolved}, and \ref{fig:maps-linear-resolved} show the modeling results for the cases of sub-Rayleigh and relatively well-resolved imaging with sensing.
+The SOFI images are constructed according to the approach, described in Appendix~\ref{app:cross-cumulants} with $\sigma = 5$ (Fig.~\ref{fig:maps-blurred}) and $\sigma = 3$ (Figs.~\ref{fig:maps-resolved} and \ref{fig:maps-linear-resolved}).
 One can see that, as expected, the spatial resolution of the parameter inference increases for higher orders of SOFI cumulant images.
-To illustrate the effect, profiles corresponding to a vertical cross-section of the maps are shown in Fig.~\ref{fig:cuts}.
-For sub-Rayleigh imaging regime (Fig.~\ref{fig:cuts}(a)), the fine features of the parameter distribution are not visible in the results for the first and the second order cumulants, while separate minima and maxima are already present in the profile corresponding to the fourth order cumulant (i.e., the features are resolved according to Rayleigh's criterion).
+To illustrate the effect, profiles corresponding to cross-sections of the maps are shown in Fig.~\ref{fig:cuts}.
+For sub-Rayleigh imaging regime (Fig.~\ref{fig:cuts}(a)), the fine features of the parameter distribution are not visible in the results for the 1st and the 2nd order cumulants, while separate minima and maxima are already present in the profile corresponding to the 4th order cumulant (i.e., the features are resolved according to Rayleigh's criterion).
 For the case shown in Fig.~\ref{fig:cuts}(b), the features of the parameter distribution are successfully resolved for all the considered cumulant orders.
-However, the accuracy of the parameter inference is much higher for the fourth order of SOFI: the mean squared error (MSE), defined as $\operatorname{MSE}(\bar \theta) = \langle(\bar\theta(\mathbf{r}_k) - \theta_k)^2 \rangle$ takes the values 0.40, 0.11, and 0.003 for the first, the second, and the fourth order of SOFI cumulants respectively.
+However, the accuracy of the parameter inference is much higher for the 4th order of SOFI (Table~\ref{tab:MSE}).